A Program Logic for Abstract (Hyper)Properties: Sublogic as an Abstraction

 \item concerning $\kappa_A$-distributivity, we proceed analogously.
 Let $\set{a_{i,j} \mid i\in I, j\in J(i)} \subseteq \mon{\alpha(\base[D])}$ and consider index sets $I$, $(J_i)_{i \in I}$ such that, for all $i\in I$, $0 < |J_i| \leq \kappa_A \leq \kappa_D$.
 Then, by \eqref{eq:homo}, for all $i\in I$, $j\in J(i)$ we have $a_{i,j} = \alpha(x_{i,j})$ with $x_{i,j} \in \mon{\base[D]}$.
 Then, by repeatedly using additivity of $\alpha$ and completeness with respect to $\oplus$, we have:

 \end{itemize}

 \end{proof}

-The choice of the basis is crucial in the abstraction process, because different bases for the same underlying concrete domain can yield the same concrete semantics but still induce different abstract semantics: generally, smaller (finer) bases yield finer abstractions.
-As an illustration, consider the simple interpretation monoid $(\pow{\Sigma}, \subseteq, \cup, \pow{\Sigma})$ and the irreducible one $(\pow{\Sigma}, \subseteq, \cup, \liftIr{\pow{\Sigma}})$.
-Although both yield the same concrete semantics (i.e., the collecting semantics, see Example~\ref{ss:collecting-semantics}), their abstractions may diverge.
+The choice of the basis is crucial in the abstraction process: different bases for the same underlying concrete domain can yield the same concrete semantics but still induce different abstract semantics: generally, smaller (finer) bases yield finer abstractions.
+As an illustration, consider the simple interpretation monoid $(\pow{\Sigma}, \subseteq, \cup, \pow{\Sigma})$ and the irreducible one $(\pow{\Sigma}, \subseteq, \cup, \liftIr{\pow{\Sigma}})$: while both yield the same concrete (collecting) semantics (cf.~\S~\ref{ss:collecting-semantics}), they may lead to different abstractions.
 Consider, for instance, the interval abstraction $\alpha: \pow{\Z} \to \Int$ from \S~\ref{ss:interval-semantics}.
 In both cases, the concrete operation is $\oplus = \cup$, so the abstract operation $\oplus^{\Int}$ is the interval join $\sqcup^{\Int}$, meaning $\Int$ is complete with respect to $\oplus$.
 Moreover, in both cases, the weight is preserved.
 Consequently, abstracting the irreducible and simple interpretation monoids over the powerset lattice yields, respectively, the irreducible and simple interpretation monoids over intervals.
 As discussed in \S~\ref{ss:interval-semantics}, these two interpretation monoids for $\Int$ induce significantly different abstract semantics.

 \begin{example} Consider the program $\mathsf{p} \triangleq \mathsf{(\mathit{x} \neq 0?)}; \mathsf{(\mathit{x} = 0?)}$ and the irreducible interval monoid from Example~\ref{ex:intervals-hole-semantics}.
 In this case, the abstract semantics of $\mathsf{p}$ on the interval $[-1,1]$ coincides with the precise interval abstraction of the concrete semantics: $\sem{\mathsf{p}}[-1,1] = \varnothing = \alpha_{\Int}(\varnothing) = \alpha_{\Int} (\sem{\mathsf{p}}\set{-1,0,1})$.
 This precision is achieved because the irreducible basis allows the input $[-1,1]$ to be split into atoms $[-1,-1]$, $[0,0]$, and $[1,1]$ via the (join) rule, avoiding the imprecision of checking $\mathit{x} \neq 0$ on the convex interval $[-1,1]$.